holochain/holochain/crates/hdk/README.md

 - It is reasonably human readable and can even be automatically JSONified

-If you aren't familiar with `serde`, messagepack and/or `holochain_serialized_bytes` then its worth at least skim reading the documentation.
+If you aren't familiar with `serde`, messagepack and/or `holochain_serialized_bytes`. then it's worth at least skim reading the documentation.

 - Messagepack: https://msgpack.org/index.html